itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

   <a href="#fn:3" id="rfn:3" class="reversefootnote mr">3</a><span class="muted">Maybe that's why a whole new scheme was introduced?
 So it could be abandoned once the craze subsides?
 I wouldn't be surprised.</span>

   <a href="#fn:4" id="rfn:4" class="reversefootnote mr">4</a><span class="muted">Do you want an 'iPad Air' or an 'iPad Air' that's worse?
 How about the 'iPad Air' that's newer and better?</span>

+  <a href="#fn:5" id="rfn:5" class="reversefootnote mr">5</a><span class="muted">Windows on ARM has been a thing since Windows RT in 2012.
+More recently, Snapdragon-based CPUs were Qualcomm's entry into the Windows PC market back in 2018, under a partnership with Microsoft to bring Windows 10 to ARM.</span>
 </div>